radoslavdodek/AI-Helper/README.md

 Simple AI helper utility for daily tasks.

-This utility is designed to be used with hotkeys, allowing you to easily and quickly receive the answer you are looking for.
+This utility is designed to be used with global hotkeys, allowing you to easily and quickly receive the answer you are looking for.

+When you're using the application, simply press `Ctrl+Enter` on the original text input field to get the answer.
+If you want to exit the application, just press `ESC`.

-## Setup hotkeys on Ubuntu
+## Setup global hotkeys on Ubuntu

 Open Settings -> Keyboard Shortcuts -> Custom Shortcuts